Reyleth/T1A2-Portfolio/README.md

 ![Skills icon image](./docs/imgs/skill_icon_image.png)

-The About Me section is followed by a skills section that shows the coding languages I am knowledgable in and brief paragraphs on my hard and soft skills.
+The About Me section is followed by a skills section that shows the coding languages I am knowledgeable in and brief paragraphs on my hard and soft skills.

 First is the languages I am knowledgeble in displayed in icons sourced from <https://fontawesome.com/>.
 I choose these because they match with the simple design I was going for.

 ![First skills paragraph](./docs/imgs/skill_paragraph_1.png)

-Secondly I put a paragraph about my skills following by a link to my github if a potential viewer were to be interested further.
-An API to my Github graph is used to interest viewers and also give attention to the document.
+Secondly I put a paragraph about my skills following by a link to my GitHub account if a potential viewer were to be interested further.
+An API to my GitHub graph is used to interest viewers and also give attention to the document.

 ![Second skills paragraph](./docs/imgs/skill_paragraph_2.png)